iterorganization/IMAS-ParaView/docs/source/training_jintrac.rst

 #.
 Select ``Apply`` to load the available core profiles.
 #.
 Select the ``Electrons Temperature`` from the attribute array selection window.
 #.
 Select ``Apply`` to load the electron temperature 1D profile.
 #.
 To plot the 1D profile, we will apply a plotting filter.
 This can be found under *Filters > Data Analysis > Plot Data*.
-Select ``Apply`` to apply filter.
+Select ``Apply`` to apply the filter.
 #.
 In the filter properties, uncheck ``Use Index For X Axis`` and in the ``X Array Name`` dropdown select ``rho_tor_norm``.
 Also uncheck ``rho_tor_norm`` from the Series Parameters.
 You should now have a line chart of the electron temperature with the normalized toroidal flux coordinate on the x-axis.

 .. figure:: images/training/jintrac_profile1d.png